An easier way to learn physics at home

 I created Physics Lab to try to change that.
 There are a lot of resources for learning physics, but I think there are a few ways to make this even better: create videos and other content that is visually engaging and explains things in a clear way, and (more importantly) continuously iterate and improve the content based on questions and feedback from students and teachers.

-I left my mechanical engineering job to work on Physics Lab full time.
-If enough people sign up I can keep working on this and create more courses in the future.
+I left my job as a mechanical engineer to work on Physics Lab full time.
+If things work out I plan on creating more courses in the future.

 Email me at [email protected] if you have any questions or feedback, thanks!